akka/akka/akka-docs/rst/cluster/cluster-usage-java.rst

 2552 corresponds to the port of the second seed-nodes element in the configuration.
 In the log output you see that the cluster node has been started and joins the other seed node and becomes a member of the cluster.
-It's status changed to 'Up'.
+Its status changed to 'Up'.

 Switch over to the first terminal window and see in the log output that the member joined.